sigsum/sigsum/witness.md

 # Witness API v0

-**Warning.**
-This is a work-in-progress document that may be moved or modified.
+**Warning.** This is an interrim witness protocol that is likely to be replaced with a more interoperable protocol, suitable also for witnessing other types of logs than Sigsum.
+The specification of the data being signed is intended to stay unchanged, though.

 ## 1 — Overview